-On April 26, 2006, three days prior to the 2006 NFL Draft, he signed a multiyear endorsement with the athletic sportswear company Adidas, where he will promote football exness registration and training clothes and even launch cleats in 2007.
+On April 26, 2006, three days prior to the 2006 NFL Draft, he signed a multiyear endorsement with the athletic sportswear company Adidas, where he will promote football betting tanzania and training clothes and even launch cleats in 2007.

 On April 28, 2006, it was announced that Mario Williams signed a deal with the houston texans, meaning that Reggie Bush would not be the first draft pick.
 Reggie Bush's representatives spoke that night with the New Orleans Saints, who said they intended to use their second overall pick to select the USC product.
 You can see Reggie and the rest of the Saints play live by getting New Orleans Saints tickets for any game in the season.

 Reggie Bush was indeed drafted by the New Orleans Saints with the second overall pick in the 2006 NFL Draft.
 The Houston Texans' decision to not take Reggie Bush was derided by many sports analysts.
 ESPN commentator Len Pasquarelli claimed that Houston selecting Williams ahead of Reggie Bush was one of the biggest mistakes made in NFL Draft history.